Cross-tenant Microsoft 365 migration: Pro tips for a smooth process

 What to do three days before “the big day” (migration day)

-Then, you’ll schedule the time to live (TTL) test and disable directory sync in the source tenant.
+Then, run your TTL test and turn off directory sync in the source tenant.

 Migration day is here!
 What now?